JFPinto1306/SolarSystemASCI/ReadMe.md

   - The program does not account for orbital inclinations or perturbations.

 - **ASCII Art**: Each planet is represented by a unique symbol.
 The Sun is marked with `*`, and orbital paths with `/`.

 ---

+## Limitations/Next Steps

+- **C Compiler Required**: You must have a C compiler (such as gcc) installed to build and run this project.
+Precompiled binaries are not provided.
+- **Windows Compatibility**: The provided scripts and instructions are for Unix-like systems (macOS, Linux).
+On Windows, you will need to install a compatible C compiler (e.g., MinGW or MSVC), required libraries, and compile manually.
+The `main.sh` script will not run natively on Windows Command Prompt or PowerShell; use WSL, Git Bash, or adapt the build steps.
+- **Terminal Output**: The ASCII art is designed for standard terminal sizes and may not display correctly in all terminal emulators or with non-monospace fonts.

+---

+---